Bronwyn Davies

 Bronwyn Davies is a fictional character from the Australian television soap opera Neighbours, played by Rachel Friend.
 She made her first appearance during the episode broadcast on 7 July 1988.
 Bronwyn is the sister of Sharon Davies.
 Bronwyn fell in love with Henry Ramsay and when he left for New Zealand, she followed him not long after.
 Bronwyn departed on 22 February 1990.

 Casting

-After Kylie Minogue, who played Charlene Robinson, announced her departure, the serial's producers decided that they needed to replace her with a similar actress.
-They were planning to start a nationwide search when they discovered Rachel Friend.
-Friend was eighteen when she joined the cast, and she chose to postpone her university degree to play Bronwyn.
-Her casting was announced in June 1988, and she told a reporter for The Sun-Herald, "I'm a bit overwhelmed by it all but I think I'm going to like working on Neighbours."
-Friend was initially contracted to appear in a few episodes, but viewer reaction to her character was so positive that she was given a one-year contract.
+After Kylie Minogue (Charlene Robinson) decided to depart the show to pursue a singing career, producers wanted to replace her with a similar actress, and were planning to start a nationwide search when they found and cast Friend as Bronwyn.
+Friend was eighteen when she joined the cast and she chose to postpone an arts degree course at Melbourne University for the role.
+Friend said she had decided to take the year off in order to get acting work, so she was "rapt" about securing a job on Neighbours.
+Her casting was announced in June 1988, and she told a reporter for The Sun-Herald: "I'm a bit overwhelmed by it all but I think I'm going to like working on Neighbours."
+Friend was initially contracted for 13 weeks, but Darren Devlyn of TV Week expected this to be extended following a positive reaction from producers.
+While discussing Minogue's exit and Friend's arrival, actor Ian Smith, who played Harold Bishop, said Friend "has great appeal and will be a total replacement.
+She's won't have any of Charlene's characteristics."
+Friend made her first appearance as Bronwyn on 7 July 1988.
+Viewer reaction to her character was so positive that she was later given a one-year contract.